spring-guides/gs-managing-transactions/README.ftl.md

 What you'll build
 -----------------

 This guide walks you through the process of wrapping database operations with non-intrusive transactions.
-You will see how you can easily make a database operation transactional without having to write any [specialized JDBC code](http://docs.oracle.com/javase/tutorial/jdbc/basics/transactions.html#commit_transactions).
+You will see how you can easily make a database operation transactional without having to write [specialized JDBC code](http://docs.oracle.com/javase/tutorial/jdbc/basics/transactions.html#commit_transactions).

 What you'll need